webXtended/Relacx/README.md

 ##### Usage of broadcastAction function

 The broadcastAction method is used to inform other actions of a triggered event.
+This is an alternative to using BroadcastAction in the Controller.
+It can be used anywhere in your application.

     Relacx.broadcastAction("ACTION_NAME", DATA);

 Whenever an action takes place and you want to inform other actions of an event, then use the broadcastAction method to do so.
 Action listeners listening for the ACTION_NAME event will get triggered and the triggered function will receive 2 parameters, the ACTION_NAME and DATA from the broadcaster.